oriolcolomefont/Audio-Signal-Processing-For-Music-Applications/README.md

 # Audio Signal Processing For Music Applications
 Assignments for Audio Signal Processing for Music Applications on MTG-UPF Msc Sound And Music Computing.

-IMPORTANT NOTE: It's for my personal learning purpose only.
+IMPORTANT NOTE: This repo is intended for my personal learning purpose only.

 ## Week 1 - Python and sounds